6

 Introduction

-Whether direct or indirect, every business wants successful and healthy sales channels, but the latter is especially tricky to pull off as they can lead to what is known as "channel conflict": a misalignment on certain aspects of the selling process as seen from multiple partners.
+Every business wants successful and healthy sales channels, whether direct or indirect.
+The latter is especially tricky to achieve as they can lead to what is known as "channel conflict": a misalignment of certain aspects of the selling process, as seen from multiple partners.

-Often businesses will use multiple channels to reach additional customers and expand their reach.
+Often, businesses will use multiple channels to reach additional customers and expand their reach.
 Unfortunately, issues can arise when multiple channels are used.

-So how can you prevent channel conflict from happening?
+So, how can you prevent channel conflict from happening?

 What Is Channel Conflict?